5 Steps to Track and Prevent Allergies

 Now we’re ready to really get down to business.
-The following 5 steps will help you determine what’s causing the allergies and how to minimize exposure to the allergens.
+The following 5 steps will help you determine what’s causing the allergies and how to prevent exposure to the allergens.

 - Seasonal allergies – if your child seems well all year, but suddenly develops allergy symptoms during a particular season (usually spring), or seems to have symptoms only on windy days, then your child probably has allergies to particular pollens or plants that are prevalent during that season.
 These can cause symptoms during the day or night or both.
 See below for prevention of seasonal allergies.